-Rain fell, peppered with shards of sleet from a sky the colour of steel.
-White lilies lay in stark contrast against two identical, ebony coffins carried by matching hearses.
+Rain fell from a sky the colour of steel.
+White lilies lay against two identical, ebony coffins carried by matching hearses.
 Escorted by police motorcycles, they were followed by two black limousines as they travelled through London at a respectable pace, their windscreen wipers moving faster than their wheels.
 A red, double-decker bus stopped and let the funeral procession go by, blank faces staring out of the windows at the vehicles below.

 Crowds shuffled their way along the wet pavement, under the forest of bobbing umbrellas, some irritated at others who’d stopped mid-stream to bow their heads in respect, or to look out of idle curiosity.
 Those caught out by the unpredictable British spring weather hunched their shoulders up to their ears, the mixture of rain and snow soaking into anything it touched, darkening suits and coats from the top down, and the hem up.